Updated:

 Modulation Methods

 The process of modulation can be achieved id different ways, which are commonly referred to as direct and indirect modulation.
-The distinction is based on the fact that in the former case the signal is modulated “directly” while the latter implies the “synthesized” FM.
+The distinction is based on the fact that in the former case, the signal is modulated “directly” while the latter implies the “synthesized” FM.
 The direct method is achieved by using a voltage-controlled oscillator (VCO).
 The information is fed into a VCO, and the modulated signal is generated as a result.
 The indirect method comprises several ways of synthesizing a modulated signal.
 One of the most common has an intermediate link in the form of the phase-modulated signal.
 Then, the resulting signal is processed by a crystal-controlled oscillator to generate a narrow-band FM signal.

 This signal is then passed through a frequency multiplier to convert it to a wideband FM.
-Another approach, known as Armstrong method, produces a synthesized frequency modulated signal by first generating an AM with no carrier, also known as a double-sideband suppressed-carrier transmission, or DSB-SC, then inserting the 90° carrier wave to obtain a phase modulation.
+Another approach, known as the Armstrong method, produces a synthesized frequency-modulated signal by first generating an AM with no carrier, also known as a double-sideband suppressed-carrier transmission, or DSB-SC, then inserting the 90° carrier wave to obtain a phase modulation.
 The multiplier is then applied to the resulting signal, effectively turning it into a frequency-modulated signal of sufficient deviation, while the frequency translation allows the placement of the signal at the desired carrier if necessary.

 The indirect method of modulating a signal has several advantages – the produced signal is generally of higher quality, as the correct mean carrier frequency can be maintained.
 At the same time, the direct method is deemed as a simpler and less expensive alternative.
 However, the complexity of the system, as well as the cost of equipment, was an issue mainly in the earlier days of the technology, and since the 1950s has mostly been irrelevant.
 Thus, the indirect methods are preferred as their cost-efficiency is surpassing that of direct VCO modulation.